openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Presentation Definition is a JSON Object that articulate what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].

 Claims to be included in `client_metadata` and `client_metadata_uri` parameters are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

 A public key to be used by the Wallet as an input to the key agreement to encrypt Authorization Response (see (#jarm)) MAY be passed by the Verifier using `jwks` or `jwks_uri` claim within the `client_metadata` request parameter (see (#client_metadata_parameters)).

-This specification uses the following Authorization Request parameters defined in OAuth 2.0 [@!RFC6749]:
+The following additional considerations are given for pre-existing Authorization Request parameters:

+* `nonce`: REQUIRED. as defined in  [@!OpenID.Core].
+It is used to securely bind the Verifiable Presentation(s) provided by the wallet to the particular transaction.
-* `scope`: OPTIONAL.
+* `scope`: OPTIONAL. as defined in [@!RFC6749].
 The Wallet MAY allow verifiers to request presentation of Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.
-* `response_type`: REQUIRED.
-This specification introduces a new response type `vp_token`.
-This response type asks the Authorization Server (AS) to return a `vp_token` authorization response parameter.
-See (#response_type_vp_token) for more details.

-Note: This specification can be used with all response types as defined in the registry established by [@!RFC6749].
+* `response_mode`: OPTIONAL. as defined in [@!OAuth.Responses].
+This parameter is used (through the new response mode `direct_post`) to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details).
+It is also used to request signing and encrypting (see (#jarm) for more details).
+If the parameter is not present, the default value is `fragment`.

 The three ways to request credential presentation are mutually exclusive.
 A request MUST NOT contain more than one of `presentation_definition`, `presentation_definition_uri`, or a `scope` value representing a Presentation Definition.
 The Wallet MUST refuse any request violating this requirement.

-This specification also uses the following Authorization Request parameter, defined in OAuth 2.0 Multiple Response Type Encoding Practices [@!OAuth.Responses]:

-* `response_mode`: OPTIONAL.
-This specification introduces a new response mode `direct_post`, which asks the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details). `response_mode` parameter is also used to request signing and encrypting (see (#jarm) for more details).
-If the parameter is not present, the default value is `fragment`.

-This specification also uses the following request parameter, defined in OpenID Connect Core [@!OpenID.Core]:

-* `nonce`: REQUIRED.
-It is used to securely bind the Verifiable Presentation(s) provided by the AS to the particular transaction.

 This is an example request: